google/tweakr/README.md

 _Note: If you are using authentication to increase the security of your app, this method is not recommended._

 1. Go to [https://google.github.io/tweakr/easyserver/](https://google.github.io/tweakr/easyserver/)  and follow the instructions to allow the Easyserver to access your Firebase.
+We never store any of your information, but keep in mind to use this you need to open your Firebase to the public so do so at your own risk.

 Custom Server Setup